 All team members must be registered full-time students at the school they represent (college or university) and must be official members of the school's spirit squad.
 Club Teams are allowed, but cannot compete in the same division as the official squad.
-The Club Team must have the approval of their administration to represent the school.
-Transcripts for each competitor or a letter from the Dean of Students or registrar's office verifying eligibility must be submitted upon registering for the USA Collegiate Championships.
-Although a team may register for the competition prior to this date, documentation of full-time status must not be dated earlier than December 1, 2022.
+The Club Team must have the approval of their administration to represent the school Schools must submit the Eligibility Form by January 19, 2024.
+Although a team may register for the competition prior to this date, documentation of full-time status must not be dated earlier than December 1,

+2023.
 Any exceptions to the above (e.g., graduating seniors, graduate students, etc.) must be pre-approved in writing by the USA prior to the competition.

-Individual names on the team roster must match the name given on the transcript or in the letter from the Dean of Students/registrar's office.
+Individual names on the team roster must match the name on the Eligibility Form.